elmirok/haikode/Readme.md

 Some of the features of the Genio IDE are:

+* LSP Server support:
+  * autocompletion
+  * signature help
-* LSP Server support (autocompletion, signature help, go to definition/implementation/declaration, quick fix, format)
+  * go to definition/implementation/declaration
+  * find references
+  * quick fix
+  * code formatting
 * Multi-project browser
 * Customizable workspace
 * Integrated source control with GIT (including opening a remote project)